sebcode/SwiftHelperKit/README.md

 *Warning: highly experimental*

-Works with OSX and iOS.
-Requires XCode 7.0 Beta 6.
+Requires XCode 7.0.
+Tested with OSX El Capitan and iOS 9.

 The idea is to have a collection of helpful classes and functions with full unit test code converage that can be safely used accoss different projects.